npeleg/brain_freeze/README.md

 ## Usage

-The `asdF` package provides the following classes:
+The `brain_freeze` package provides the following components:

-- `Foo`
+- `client`

-    This class encapsulates the concept of `foo`, and returns `"foo"` when run.
+    The client component encapsulates the concept of `foo`, and returns `"foo"` when run.

     In addition, it provides the `inc` method to increment integers, and the `add` method to sum them.